lowie1803/battleship-cpsc210/README.md

 game and before you finished the game.

 - You can reload the state of my application by the button "Load game in the main menu".
+(After you save a game while playing)

+Stage 4:

+Task 2:

+- I included a type hierachy in my code.
+In package src/main/model/players.
+The superclass "Player" is inherited by "HumanPlayer", "RandomizedBot" and "SmartBot" (also "UITestPlayer", but it is not used in main code).
+Each subclass represents a type of player is chosen into the game after user has chosen a game mode.
+Specifically: if you choose 1 Player Easy, it will be HumanPlayer vs RandomizedBot, if you choose Hard, it will be HumanPlayer vs SmartBot, and if you choose 2 players, it will be HumanPlayer vs HumanPlayer.

+Task 3: